Brendangrubb/shoes/README.md

 &nbsp;
 ## Description
 Shoes is an application created to demonstrate my ability to implement a many to many relationship between tables in a database.
-With this app the user will be able to create relationships between shoe stores and brands of shoes.
-The user will be able to add brands and shoes to a database and display which brands are carried at a certain shoe store.
-They will also be able to see which stores carry a certain brand of shoe.
+With this app the user is able to create relationships between shoe stores and brands of shoes.
+The user is able to add brands and shoes to a database and display which brands are carried at a certain shoe store.
+There is a separate page where the user is able to see which stores carry a certain brand of shoe.

 &nbsp;